DropOfWaterBaz/DropOfWaterBaz/README.md

 ### Hello, I'm Dan!

-- 🌱 I’m currently learning a bit of everything and looking for a software engineering role!
+- 🌱 I’m currently building a Pokemon-style game using vanilla JS.
+I'm looking for a software engineering role in front-end, full-stack or development!

 ### Connect with me: